-Admission to Crystal Springs Rhododendron Garden is free from Labor Day to February.
-The rest of the year, entrance is $3 for adults and children over twelve when you visit Thursday through Monday.
-Visitors on Tuesdays, Wednesdays and children under twelve are always free.
+Admission to Crystal Springs Rhododendron Garden is free from October 1st to the end of February.
+The rest of the year, entrance is $5 for adults and children over twelve when you visit Tuesday through Sunday.
+Visitors on Monday and children under twelve are always free.

 The garden is located on SE 28th Avenue, one block north of Woodstock Blvd., between Reed College and the Eastmoreland Golf Course.

 Wendy Warren lives in Portland with her adventure-loving family.
 She writes romance novels for Harlequin and Entangled Indulgence.